 Careers for Environmental Scientists

-Our Environmental Science graduates will develop a range of skills and acquire knowledge and understanding that is directly relevant to a career in the environmental field.
-For example, if you are interested in environmental issues and wish to contribute to scientific and political debates about the causes of, and responses to, such issues, you might consider a career as an environmental campaign organiser for a major NGO such as Greenpeace.
-If your interests are less issues-based, your degree would also allow you to pursue a career within governmental departments and agencies or within commercial organisations as an environmental consultant or engineer, an environmental impact officer, or a conservation worker.
-Visit the Prospects website for environmental science graduates to explore more career choices available to you.
+Our Environmental Science graduates develop a range of skills and acquire knowledge and understanding that is directly relevant to a career in the environmental field.
+For example, if you are interested in contributing to scientific and political debates about environmental issues, you might consider a career as an environmental campaign organiser for a major NGO such as Greenpeace.
+If your interests are less issues-based and you want a more practical role, you may wish to pursue a career as an environmental consultant or engineer, an environmental impact officer, or a conservation worker.
+Your degree would give you a good foundation from which to pursue these types of roles within governmental departments and agencies or within commercial organisations.
+Visit the Prospects website for environmental science graduates to explore more career options that may be available to you.